ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

     p = "/path/to/disease_model.yaml"
     sim = initialize_simulation_from_model_specification(p)

-In order to make it easier to follow along with this tutorial, We provide a convenience function to get the path to the disease model example specification distributed with Vivarium.
+In order to make it easier to follow along with this tutorial, we provide a convenience function to get the path to the disease model example specification distributed with Vivarium.

 .. code-block:: python